What is sarcoma?

-Sarcoma is the name given to a variety of cancers that that arise from the bones and soft tissues, including fat, muscle, blood vessels, and nerves.
-Bone sarcomas typically occur in children and adolescents, whereas soft tissue sarcomas are more common in adults.
+Sarcoma is the name given to cancers that arise from the bones and soft tissues, including fat, muscle and blood vessels.
+Bone sarcomas usually occur in children and adolescents, while soft tissue sarcomas are more common in adults.

-- Liposarcoma – fat
+- Liposarcoma – originates from fat

 - Leiomyosarcoma – smooth muscle